UNM Office of the Provost & EVP for Academic Affairs

 3.4 Recruitment Period

-• The minimum recruitment period for an external competitive recruitment for a continuing faculty appointment is 15 calendar days.
-However, best practice is up to 30 calendar days.
+- The minimum recruitment period for an external competitive recruitment for a continuing faculty appointment is 15 calendar days.
+However, best practice is at least 30 calendar days.

 3.5 Application Deadline